makerdao/community/governance/votes/Executive vote - August 31, 2022.md

 The Maker Teleport initiative will bring canonical DAI capability onto L2 domains.

-For more details, please read the [Signal Request from which the passed governance poll spawned off](https://forum.makerdao.com/t/signal-request-launch-maker-teleport-with-1-basis-point-fee/15109) and the [Maker Teleport: Oracle Launch Configuration post](https://forum.makerdao.com/t/maker-teleport-oracle-launch-configuration/17471).
+For more details, please review the original [Signal Request](https://forum.makerdao.com/t/signal-request-launch-maker-teleport-with-1-basis-point-fee/15109) that led to the governance poll, and the [Maker Teleport: Oracle Launch Configuration post](https://forum.makerdao.com/t/maker-teleport-oracle-launch-configuration/17471).
 Forum threads related to the Teleport initiative can be found [here](https://forum.makerdao.com/tag/teleport).

 ## Review